magento/devdocs/src/cloud/trouble/trouble_ce-creds.md

 1. Change to a project directory.

-   For example if your project is named Magento 2, `cd magento-2`
+   For example if your project is named commerce, `cd commerce`

 #### Update `auth.json` and redeploy the environment